minetest/minetest/doc/compiling/windows.md

 - `openal-soft`, `libvorbis` and `libogg` are optional, but required to use sound.
 - `luajit` is optional, it replaces the integrated Lua interpreter with a faster just-in-time interpreter.
 - `gmp` and `jsoncpp` are optional, otherwise the bundled versions will be compiled
+- `gettext` is optional, but required to use translations.

 There are other optional libraries, but they are not tested if they can build and link correctly.